IlanFrumer/BitwigTypesGenerator/README.md

 - types are generated from local bitwig resources folder
 - tested only with Linux (but should work on Windows/MacOS)
-- still in early development, please report all issues.
+- still in early development, please report if you have issues.